 Is becoming a Certified Pharmacy Technician worth it in Illinois?

 Yes.
-According to BLS, the demand for Pharmacy Technicians in the U.S. is projected to grow by about 4% between the years 2020 and 2030.
+According to BLS, the demand for Pharmacy Technicians in the U.S. is projected to grow by about 5% between the years 2021 and 2031.
 Illinois is one of the states that has good job opportunities for Pharmacy Technicians in the state.
-Pharmacy Technicians get paid well in the state of Illinois.
+Illinois pays well for Pharmacy Technicians.

 What is the standard authorized pharmacy board in Illinois?